 7) You all jump to another one of your Referee's campaign universes.
 For example, in one of my games, you end up in 1d4 [1= Sea of Stars; 2= Eldritch Americana; 3= Nukaria; 4= Those who Know.]

 8) You jump universes.
-The universe you end up in is almost exactly like your own, except 1d6 [1= All stereotypes about males and females are reversed (biology and culture also change to fit these stereotypes); 2= All Gods are horrible, lovecraftian things.
+The universe you end up in is almost exactly like your own, except 1d6 [1= All stereotypes about males and females are reversed (the culture also changes to fit these stereotypes); 2= All Gods are horrible, Lovecraftian things.
 No one else finds this weird; 3= You are 1d100+10 years in the future/past (50% chance of either); 4= Magic is the opposite of what it was in your universe.
-Eg, if it drove people insane and corrupted everything, it now does the opposite and vice versa; 5= The population of this planet was recently halved when 95% of all males/females (50% chance of either) died off in a plague; 6= This universe is almost exactly the same as yours, except you are a wanted felon.]
+Eg, if it drove people insane and corrupted everything, it now does the opposite and vice versa; 5= This world was devastated by some sort of horrible disaster, the equivalent of global thermonuclear war or something on that scale; 6= This universe is almost exactly the same as yours, except you are a wanted felon.]

 9) You get de-magictized.
 Everything you own now isn't magic.
 All Wizards or people with spell-casting or magical abilities that are not given to them by a Deity (ie not Paladins or Prophets) must save or lose their spellcasting abilities.